lukebabs/autosurf/README.md

 Web Application Testing Tool - Python3

 This tool is ideal for various bot related use-cases:
-1. Automated Humanlike Bots - #Ideal for SuperVeda Classic
+1. Automated Humanlike Bots - #This can be used for any website
-2. Simulate Account Take Over, Credential Stuff, etc -  #Ideal for 'Imperva Saving Bank Trust' app
+2. Auto scraping with browser - #Ideal for Acme Stock App
-3. Auto scraping with browser - #Ideal for Acme Stock App
+3. Simulate Account Take Over, Credential Stuff, etc -  #Ideal for any site with login url
 4. Basic Load Test - #This is basic generic python-requests.
 Still under development to make it less obvious as a bot

 # Requirements and Prerequisite